forestryio/forestry.io/hugo/content/docs/collaboration/organizations.md

 - **Owners** have total access control on the organization
 - **Members** can add sites to the organization

-### Manage Teams
+## Teams

-Once you have added members to an organization, you can create teams to define default permissions for all team members.
+Once you have added members to an organization, you can create teams to define default permissions for team members on each site.

+### Create Teams

 Click on _Add Team_ button to add a new team to an organization, then enter the desired team name and click _Create_.

 ![Add Team to organization](/uploads/2019/05/add-team.png)

 Click on a team name to manage its members, you can now pick existing orgnization members and add them to one or more team.

+### Add Teams to sites

+Teams can be added to each site from [within the Site Settings](/docs/settings/team-management/)